 The Department of Classics at Queen’s University boasts a proud tradition of over 170 continuous years of instruction in Greek and Latin.
-The graduate program in Classics will enhance your passion for the ancient world and provide opportunities for field experience in archaeological sites globally.
 Faculty members have expertise in Greek and Roman archaeology, history, ancient science, and language and literature so your research opportunities are vast and varied.
+Our graduate program will further enhance your passion for the ancient world and provide global opportunities for field experience at archaeological sites.

 Career paths – employment opportunities

 With coveted transferable skills (effective communications, critical thinking, problem solving), our graduates have gone on to successful careers in academia, museums, libraries, art galleries and archaeological excavation as well as in government, business, law, and medicine..

 M.A.: 2 years

 Method of Completion

 Pattern I: 4 half courses, thesis + defence

 In addition students in both patterns take two “pro-seminars” (CLAS 800 [0.0 units] and CLAS 802 [3.0 units]) in which the skills required by the discipline are addressed.